 3. We’ve all seen the newlyweds adopt that cutesy, borderline cringey pose as they hold the cake knife together and slowly cut the cake.
 It all started in the 19th century to represent the first task the pair does together as a married couple.
 I rather like the idea of making it your couple ‘thing’, insisting on holding the knife jointly whenever there’s a cake to be cut.
 Reckon it’ll catch on?

 4. The towering multi-tiered wedding cakes en vogue these days are all thanks to a poor sap in love.
 The baker’s apprentice fell in love with his daughter and when she agreed to marry him, he wanted to impress her with his mad baking skills.
 He was inspired by the structure of nearby St Bride’s Church and created the first tiered cake.

 Is it a church spire or a wedding cake? | Pic via stbrides.com

-SIX.
-This is a really important one.
+6. This is an important one.
 Wedding cakes used to be created in pairs.
 That’s right, TWO wedding cakes.
-We’ve recently seen a resurgence in groom’s cakes, but this is actually not a new idea.
+We’ve recently seen a resurgence in groom’s cakes, but this is not a new idea.
 The Victorians would have a single pretty and light wedding cake, with an additional dark cake, laced with rich flavours such as chocolate and alcohol.
-These flavours were seen as masculine, hence it became the ‘groom’s cake’.
+These flavours were seen as masculine; hence it became the ‘groom’s cake’.
 Apart from the sexist division of flavours, I can get on board with this tradition- it means you get to order two wedding cakes!!